 To prove it, he stretched his mouth in grotesque grimaces.
 Becky shook her head in disapproval behind his back.
 The first thing that Anne noticed on entering the Motorway Grill were the bold black headlines on all the newspaper stands.
 They read:

-HANOI HEAVILY BOMBED
+‘HANOI HEAVILY BOMBED’

 Anne squeezed Nick’s arm and pointed it out to him.
 He glanced at it and nodded with a stiff expression of disapproval and dismay.